yoniv1/Debris_model_3D/README.md

 ### Example input parameter values

-The following parameter values can be inserted:
+The following parameter values were inserted to obtain the debris-covered reference glacier in Verhaegen & Huybrechts (2025):

       INTEGER, PARAMETER   :: NY=178                               !
 Number of pixels in y (-)
       INTEGER, PARAMETER   :: NX=300                               !
 Number of pixels in x (-)